apache/cordova-docs/www/docs/en/3.3.0/cordova/camera/camera.getPicture.md

 Including a JavaScript `alert()` in either of the callback functions can cause problems.
-Wrap the alert within a `setTimeout()` to allow the iOS image picker or popover to fully <a href="../inappbrowser/inappbrowser.html">close</a> before the alert
+Wrap the alert within a `setTimeout()` to allow the iOS image picker or popover to fully close before the alert
 displays:

     setTimeout(function() {